srinick007/Transcriber_Translator/README.md

 Translation into 96 different languages
 User-friendly interface built with Gradio
 Support for audio recording

 Installation
 To use Transcriber_Translator, you will need Python 3.9 as some dependencies are not supported in later versions.
 To install the required dependencies, you can use pip:

 pip install -r requirements.txt

-You will aldo need to install whisper and also download lid218e.bin and keep it the same directory as the notebook
+You will also need to install whisper and also download lid218e.bin and keep it the same directory as the notebook

 !pip install git+https://github.com/openai/whisper.git
 !wget https://dl.fbaipublicfiles.com/nllb/lid/lid218e.bin